 I am More Comfortable Staying in One Place While Starting My New Business

 I have found it hard to work on my business while I was in travel mode.
 Unlike most bloggers, I don’t write articles with titles like “The Ten Best Romantic Restaurants in Brooklyn.”
-(Since these types of articles work well with Google algorithms).
-While there is nothing wrong with these articles, they are not for me to write.
-I miss details and am more interested in more significant travel topics.
+(Since these types of pieces work well with Google algorithms).
+While there is nothing wrong with these articles, they are not for me to write, and I miss details and am more interested in more significant travel topics.

 When I tried to write these articles, I became so bogged down in details that I no longer enjoy traveling.
-It felt like I was working.
-I missed the opportunity to observe and learn about a place without a given agenda.
+It felt like I was working, and I missed the opportunity to observe and learn about a place without a given agenda.

 Instead, I realized that I want to create a community through my website and teach what I have learned from my life as a Fifty-Plus Nomad.
 Some of the lessons are practical, like finding a suitable flight or using frequent flyer miles.
-(Most of these lessons are based on things I wish I had known when I started to travel full time in 2011.)
+(Most of these lessons come from things I wish I had known when I started to travel full time in 2011.)
 Others are a personal reflection about the realities and benefits of life on the road.